WooCommerce vs Shopify: Who Comes Out On Top? (2022)

 As for WooCommerce, it doesn’t come with built-in functionality for social media integration, and you will need to use plugins and pay for integrating your store on Instagram, Amazon, or eBay.
 Only Facebook is free to use for promoting your products and brand.

 In the marketing tool round of this challenge, the winner is Shopify.
 It comes with pre-integrated marketing tools and features and offers access to hundreds of other useful marketing apps.
-WooCommerce has little built-in marketing tools, and you will need to rely on plugins, many of which are paid if you want to add marketing tools to your ecommerce site.
+WooCommerce has few built-in marketing tools, and you will need to rely on plugins, many of which are paid if you want to add marketing tools to your eCommerce site.

 Payment Options and Transaction Fees

-The payment options you offer to your potential customers are also an essential factor for your online store’s success.
+The payment options you offer to your potential customers are also essential for your online store’s success.